fchavonet/holbertonschool-web_front_end/Javascript_advanced/README.md

 At the end of this project, I had to be able to explain to anyone, **without the help of Google** :

-- What is lexical scoping in JavaScript.
+- What is lexical scoping in JavaScript?
 - What is closure in JavaScript?
 - How to use closure.
 - How to chain different closures.